knowit/kubernetes-workshop/docs/_docs/workshop/deploy.md

 ## Task: Create deployment

-Create a deployment using the docker image `torklo/workshop-api`, which should be exposed at port 8080.
+Create a deployment using the docker image `torklo/workshop-api`.
+Its name should be `workshop-api-deployment`, and it should be exposed at port 8080.

 <details>
  <summary>Solution</summary>